noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [A-Alice, I’m really sorry...
 Y-You can have this...]

 [Aaaaahhhh!
 Kaito-san?!
-You think that if you just give me food, I’ll keep quiet about this!!?!
+You think that if you just give me food, I’ll keep quiet about this?!
 Please don’t take me for a fool!
 I’m not such a, such a—Yum!
 Eh?
 What is this, isn’t it absurdly delicious?!]

 [R-Really?
 I’m glad you liked it...
 No, Alice.
 I’m so sorry I forgot!
 As an